 A healthy, confident smile helps you eat, speak, and feel your best.
 If you are missing some or all of your teeth, dentures can restore your smile and your bite.
 Today’s dentures are lighter, more natural-looking, and more comfortable than ever.
-Whether you need a full denture, a partial denture, or are curious about implant dentures, we are here to explain your options and guide you every step of the way.
+Whether you need a full denture, a partial denture, or are curious about implant dentures, Dr. Eric Gartner will explain your options and guide you every step of the way.

 Dentures are custom-made replacements for missing teeth.
-They are designed to look like natural teeth and gums.
+They are designed to look like natural teeth and gums at Strafford Dental in Wayne, PA.
 A denture has two main parts: a base that looks like gum tissue and artificial teeth that are shaped and colored to match your smile.

 Materials can include acrylic resin for the base and teeth, and sometimes a thin metal framework for strength in partials.
 Flexible partials are also an option for some patients, offering a softer, more flexible base that can be comfortable and discreet.

 Modern dentures do more than fill spaces.
-They support your facial muscles and lips, which can help your face look fuller and more natural.
+They support your facial muscles and lips, helping your face look fuller and more natural.
 This can make you look younger and feel more confident.
 With a good fit and practice, many patients speak clearly and eat a wide range of foods.

 What to Expect